radokristof/eac2ac3/README.md

 ### Delete track
 This is just a simple help tool to delete the created ac3 sound from a file.
 Works as the "eac2ac3.bat" just give the file as parameter, in which you want to delete the created ac3 file.

+### Known issues
+For me, it sometimes cuts the end of the file...
+Still don't know why, if anyone finds out, please make an issue regarding the cause of the problem.

 ### Disclaimer
 Still in "beta".